molke-productions/qloud/README.md

 QLoud is a tool to measure a loudspeaker frequency response and distortions.

 This was just an attempt of porting it to QT5.
+It now uses Qt Charts instead of Qwt for plotting.

 The original app page is here:

 http://gaydenko.com/qloud/